nsip/nias2/README.md

 ## 2.2.
 Binary, DOS
-Manually unzip file directory in the zip "go-nias" and put it in c:\
+Manually unzip file directory in the zip `go-nias` and put it in c:\
-Then run gonias.bat file from that directory
+Then run `gonias.bat` file from that directory

 ## 2.3.
 From source code